 Organic weed control is not about treating weeds so much as it is about preventing them.
-A healthy soil leads to a healthy lawn which is not favorable to weed growth.
-Weeds are opportunists and usually an indication of an underlying problem.
-The presence of certain weeds can be signifiers of a deficiency in the soil or other issues which once solved will ease weed pressure.
+A healthy soil leads to a healthy lawn that discourages weed growth.
+Weeds are opportunists and their presence usually indicates of an underlying problem.
+The presence of certain weeds can be signifiers of a deficiency in the soil or other issues which, once solved, will ease weed pressure.
 A thriving lawn is able to outcompete weeds and avoid weed infestations.
-When weeds do make themselves present, it becomes about tolerance and maintaining a manageable threshold, then - if all else fails, treating the weeds with either an organic weed killer or removal by hand or other mechanical means.
-This philosophy is basically integrated pest management and when practiced, is an effective way to deal with pests.
+When weeds do make themselves present, it becomes about tolerance and maintaining a manageable threshold.
+Then, if all else fails, a responsible homeowner treats the weeds with either an organic weed killer or by removing them by hand or with some other mechanical means.
+This philosophy is sometimes known as integrated pest management (IPM) and when practiced it is an effective way to deal with weeds and pests.

-Another popular home remedy is Ultra Dawn dish soap and water used as a moss killer.
-Simply mix 4 ounces of Ultra Dawn dish soap with 1 gallon of water in a sprayer and apply to the moss, it will turn brown and die in a week or so.
-Moss can be tricky to get rid of, generally, the conditions causing its presence need to be altered, but with an old recipe like dish soap and water it can be dealt with safely and cheaply.
+Another popular home remedy is Ultra Dawn dish soap mixed with water used as a moss killer.
+Simply mix 4 ounces of Ultra Dawn dish soap with 1 gallon of water in a sprayer and apply to the moss; it will turn brown and die within a week or so.
+Moss can be tricky to eliminate, and the conditions causing its presence need to be altered, but with an old recipe like dish soap and water, moss can be dealt with safely and cheaply.